hajarsaihi/teamBayliss/README.md

-# Software Group Development Project
+# Phospho Kinase: Software Group Development Project
-# Team Bayliss
-# QMUL MSc Bioinformatics
+# Team Bayliss - QMUL MSc Bioinformatics

 Phospho Kinase was developed by Bayliss – a group of 4 students that are part of the MSc Bioinformatics Programme at Queen Mary University of London, under the supervision of Professor Conrad Bessant and Dr Fabrizio Smeraldi.